 If you don’t want to dive too deep, you can refer to Nathaniel Popper’s book “Digital Gold.
 The Untold Story of Bitcoin.”
 However, to better understand crypto coins themselves, you will need to spend some time with dusty “books of yore” telling about the way marketplaces and the economy actually work.
 To understand the phenomenon of cryptocurrency and its prospects, you’ll need to learn more about the “real” background of crypto asset origin.

 So, here are 3 dusty but still relevant books right for you!

 Charles Mackay, “Memoirs of Extraordinary Popular Delusions and the Madness of Crowds”

-Published in 1841, this book is about popular crazes, crowd behavior and… trivial human stupidity.
-The work is full of stories illustrating mass hysteria and creation of asset/product bubbles.
+Published in 1841, this book is about popular crazes, crowd behavior, and … trivial human stupidity.
+The work is full of stories illustrating mass hysteria and the creation of asset/product bubbles.
 So, if you followed news about well-known ICO scams, then you know what Charles Mackay talks about.
 That’s it, the scam history repeats itself!

 Niall Ferguson, “The Ascent of Money: A Financial History of the World”

 Well, if you are looking for a field guide on money history, “The Ascent of Money” is the best option.
 Old sport Niall tried his best to tell where the money came from and explained complex financial concepts in simple words.
 Another pleasant thing is that author eliminates some of the most common delusions related to money.
 Want more details?
 Read the story!

 Now, here’s a fine example of scepticism about the global financial system.
 This title can get to be a handbook for libertarians and cypherpunks.
 The main idea here is that world’s currency markets and tax systems were imposed on governments, long time ago.